US: Discrimination based on opioid treatment violates law

 The guidelines give examples of possible violations: A doctor's office denying care to patients receiving treatment for opioid addiction; a town refusing to allow a treatment facility if the opposition is based on residents' hostility toward people with addictions; a jail barring inmates from taking prescribed medication to block opioid addiction.

-In February, the department sued the judicial system in Pennsylvania, alleging that it prohibits or limits people in some court supervision programs from using medication to treat opioid use disorder.
-In a filing, Pennsylvania officials said they had taken steps to “enhance awareness in the few, discrete judicial districts involved,”
+In February, the department sued the judicial system in Pennsylvania, alleging that some courts under its jurisdiction prohibit or limit people in court supervision programs from using medication to treat opioid use disorder.
+In a response, Pennsylvania officials said they had taken steps to “enhance awareness in the few, discrete judicial districts involved,”

 The U.S. reached a settlement with Massachusetts courts last month over similar allegations, prompting the courts to change their practices.